How to Write a Show Stop Procedure for Outdoor Events

 A show stop procedure is a pre-planned, step-by-step response to pause or shut down an event when a serious safety risk arises.

 It’s not about dramatic panic buttons.
-It’s about clear communication and fast action when something goes wrong, like:
+It’s about clear communication and fast action when something goes wrong, or circumstances become hazardous such as:

 • Sudden severe weather (lightning, high winds, heavy rain)